ogmini/Notepad-Tabstate-Buffer/README.md

  - Breakdown of the header information
  - Unknown bytes contained within the chunks.
 Particularly the last 5 bytes.
 These might be some sort of hash or CRC of the position and character/action?

+## Application

+> WORK IN PROGRESS

+At the moment, this will only work on deciphering unsaved buffers.
+Expect this to change drastically over time.
+A lot is hardcoded and messy.
+You have been warned.